hipe/tmx/lib/skylab/human/doc/issues/037-the-POS-narrative.md

 to one. this is an interface best suited to particular expressing clients where the lemma is determined early but the desired form is not know until later, e.g [#br-016].

+## :#the-pronoun-gateway-hack

+in the spirit of this whole library, this is a convenient while icky "macro" that hard codes the below magic meaning to the lemma "it", which allows us to interpret long strings that end in 'it' more usefully.

+we are giving "it" special meaning as a macro, that is not associated with the other pronouns ("her" etc).

 _